netsys-edinburgh/CoreKube/docs/Evaluation.md

 0.001328286 CoreKube → Nervion NGAP 128, DownlinkNASTransport, Security mode command
 ```

-## Evaluating CoreKube's Auto-Scaling Properties
+## Evaluating CoreKube's Autoscaling

-CoreKube auto-scales in response to its load, and distributes the incoming messages fairly across its workers (as detailed in Section 5.3 and Section 3.4).
-This can be verified by examining how many worker nodes Kubernetes spins up when we put it under a load of 100 UEs.
+CoreKube auto-scales in response to its load, and distributes the incoming messages fairly across its workers (as detailed in Sections 3.4 and 5.3 of the CoreKube paper).
+This can be verified by examining how many worker nodes Kubernetes spins up when we subject it to a load to connect 100 UEs.

-The Nervion Controller should be set up using the `100-100-switchoff-ck.json` file.
+The Nervion emulator should be set up using the `100-100-switchoff-ck.json` file.
 This file specifies that there should be 100 UEs each connected to their own gNB (100 of them), performing a continuous loop of attaching and detaching (with switch-off).
-If a previous simulation is still running, click on the "Restart" button and wait 1-2 minutes for the pods to terminate before setting it up again.
+If a previous experiment is still running, click on the "Restart" button and wait 1-2 minutes for the pods to terminate before setting it up again.

 <table>
 <tr>
 <th>GUI</th>
 <td>

-Open the CoreKube Kubernetes dashboard, with the simulation ongoing.
+Open the CoreKube Kubernetes dashboard, with the experiment running.
 If needed, you can obtain the URL once again by SSH-into the master node of the CoreKube cluster (`masterck`).

 In the table titled "Deployments," you should see the number of pods for `corekube-worker` gradually increase over the next few minutes.
 An example screenshot is given below: